Granvin (village)

-Granvin, also known as Eide, is a village in Voss Municipality in Vestland county, Norway.
+Granvin or Eide is a village in Voss Municipality in Vestland county, Norway.
 The village is located at the head of the Granvin Fjord in the southeastern part of the municipality.
-The large village of Vossevangen lies about 25 km to the northwest and the village of Ulvik lies about 20 km to the northeast.
+The large village of Vossavangen lies about 25 km to the northwest and the village of Ulvik (in Ulvik Municipality) lies about 20 km to the northeast.

-The 0.71 km2 village has a population (2019) of 485 and a population density of 683 PD/km2.
+The 0.74 km2 village has a population (2025) of 539728 and a population density of 728 PD/km2.

-Prior to 1 January 2020, the village was the administrative centre of the old Granvin Municipality which is now part of Voss Municipality.